zyyyzh/gptools/README.md

 **Requirements:**
 This function cannot be used unless gjftools is also installed!
 All optimization files (with freq) should be accompied by a single point file with extra suffix "_sp".
+Also please change all .out file to .log file before using --gensi function to avoid errors!
 For example: D-1-reactant.log & D-1-reactant_sp.log

 Command: `python -m gptools [-g] [-s] --gensi`